Panic attacks – symptoms and treatment

 What are the symptoms of a panic attack?

-• being short of breath or feeling that you’re choking
+• being short of breath or feeling like you’re choking

 • having a rapid heartbeat